nico935/Deep-Learning-for-Macro/README.md

   - I find that the Neural network does not generalize outside of the interval it is trained on, potentially overfitting.
 ---

-## Acknowledgements
+## Reference

-- [Azinovic et al. (2022)] for foundational ideas and code structure.
+- [Azinovic et al. (2022)] Deep equilibrium nets M Azinovic, L Gaegauf, S Scheidegger - International Economic Review, 2022
-- [Kahou et al. (2021), Han et al. (2022), Azinovic and Žemlička (2023)] for insights into encoding economic priors and symmetries into network architectures.